Blood Dawn

 About this listen

-Blood Dawn is a powerful new perspective, revealing how Asia's Second World War was absolutely central in creating the post-war order.©2025 Hans van de Ven (P)2026 Hodder & Stoughton Limited
+Blood Dawn is a landmark new account of one of the most important and overlooked episodes of the twentieth century, revealing how Asia's Second World War was central in creating the post-war order.©2025 Hans van de Ven (P)2026 Hodder & Stoughton Limited

 No reviews yet